Are you visiting Guanajuato Mexico soon? Lucky you, we loved this unique UNESCO World Heritage Site just a 5 hour drive from Mexico City.

-We loved wandering aimlessly through the back streets finding great coffee shops, colourful colonial architecture and enjoying the many plazas and squares.
+We loved wandering aimlessly through the back streets finding great coffee shops, and colourful colonial architecture and enjoying the many plazas and squares.
 There are definitely more than 8 activities to do in Guanajuato, one of the most beautiful places in Mexico.Get to know Guanajuato on this three hour walking tour

 Mexico is one of our favourite countries.
 We have spent many months travelling through different areas and we have created an e-book A Mexico Travel Guide.